FAQS

 What is the River Pride Parade?

-The River Pride Parade is a vibrant, family-friendly event celebrating LGBTQIA+ pride, diversity, and inclusion as part of the 2024 Melt Festival.
-It will feature Melt Ambassador Courtney Act, over 50 water vessels adorned in colorful, creative displays, daytime fireworks and a party playlist live on 4ZZZ.
+The River Pride Parade is a vibrant, family-friendly event celebrating LGBTQIA+ pride, diversity, and inclusion as part of the 2025 Melt Festival.
+It will feature over 50 water vessels adorned in colorful, creative displays, daytime fireworks and a party playlist live.

-The parade will make its way along the Brisbane River from the Victoria Bridge to Brisbane Powerhouse on Saturday, 9 November, from 3pm to 5pm AEST.
+The parade will make its way along the Brisbane River from the Victoria Bridge to Brisbane Powerhouse on Saturday, 8 November, from 12pm to 3pm AEST.

 When and where will the event take place?

-Route: The parade will begin at the Victoria Bridge and travel along the Brisbane River, ending at Brisbane Powerhouse.
+Route: The parade will begin at the Victoria Bridge and travel along the Maiwar (Brisbane River), ending at Brisbane Powerhouse.

-Viewing Locations: Popular viewing spots include South Bank (with the South Bank Pride Picnic), Howard Smith Wharves, and Brisbane Powerhouse.
+Viewing Locations: Popular viewing spots include South Bank, Howard Smith Wharves, Brisbane Powerhouse and New Farm Park (Family Fun Day).
 These locations offer great vantage points along the river.

 Is the event free to attend?